 - VA 100% financing home purchases: Most conventional lenders require at least 5% down payment which is not possible for many Veterans and military families.
 FHA requires a 3.5% down payment and requires monthly mortgage insurance.
 Because a VA Mortgage is guaranteed to the lender (by Veterans Administration) they do not require a down payment.

 - Simple qualifying criteria: VA Mortgage guidelines are more flexible than many other loan programs.
 The VA mortgage is guaranteed by the government and most lenders have lower credit requirements, making them easier to qualify.
-Current minimum credit score requirement for most lenders is 620.
+The current minimum credit score requirement for most lenders is 600.

 FHA Home Loans:

 Homeowners that presently have a VA, USDA and FHA loan should look into the wide range of streamline loan refinancing alternatives available today.
-Interest rates are currently near all time low levels.
-All these products allow the home owners to re-finance REGARDLESS of the mortgage loan to value.
+Interest rates are currently near all-time low levels.
+All these products allow the homeowners to re-finance REGARDLESS of the mortgage loan to value.
 If you now have a USDA Mortgage loan, you can learn more here about the USDA refinance program.
 Homeowners that have a VA loan can click to learn more about the VA IRRRL Refinance Program.
-Homeowners with a FHA can learn more about the FHA Streamline Refinance here.
+Homeowners with an FHA can learn more about the FHA Streamline Refinance here.

 Serving: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming

-FHA Mortgage Source is a national Government loan resource.
-We service home buyers in all 50 states, Please reach out to us today by calling 800-743-7556 or just submit the quick Info Request Form on the right side of this page.
-Mobile users will find the short info request form at the top of their page.
+FHA Mortgage Source is a leading Government loan resource.
+Please reach out to us today by calling 800-743-7556 or just submit the quick Info Request Form on this page.